xenith-studios/ataxia/README.md

 ### Dependencies

 The only dependency at this time is the Rust toolchain, which can be installed from the official channels via [rustup](https://www.rust-lang.org/en-US/install.html).
-The game is written to work with the Rust 2018 edition, and it currently requires the nightly compiler until some features we rely on stabilize.
+The game is written to work with the Rust 2018 edition.

-For best results, the nightly build version that has been tested is: 1.40.0-nightly (1721c9685 2019-10-12)
+For best results, the minimum required version of Rust is 1.39.0.
+The code should compile with any stable or nightly version released after 2019-11-08.

 For further information: https://www.rust-lang.org/